Skip to main content

 ⊞ Win + Z Open Snap Layouts.

-⊞ Win + C Open Teams Chat app.
+⊞ Win + C Open Copilot

-Type with your voice in Windows 11
+Type with your voice in Windows 11 or try live captions

-One of the cool features in Windows 11 is the voice-typing feature.
+One of the cool accessibility features in Windows 11 is the voice-typing feature.
 You’re probably used to this on your iPhone or Android device, but Windows 11 also has voice typing built-in.
 Hit the Windows Key + H on your keyboard when you’re in a text box and start turning your voice into words.
 You’ll need to select the mic button in the pop-out menu to start using the feature.
 You can then customize it to your liking by clicking the settings icon and tweaking the voice typing so that it can insert auto punctuation based on the pace of your voice.

 Bring back the legacy right-click menus

-The legacy right-click menu in Windows 11.
+A screenshot of the right-click menu in Windows 11

 Windows 11 brings a new, more simplified right-click menu, with common controls for copying, pasting, and renaming files front and center.
 If you’re a power user, though, you might want to consider a new shortcut to bring back the legacy right-click menu that’s hidden under Show more options.
 You can simply click on top of an item as usual and then hit Shift+ F10 on your keyboard to bring up the legacy right-click menu with the full list of options.